zmap/zgrab/README.md

 ## Requirements

 zgrab requires go version of at least 1.3.3.
 Please note that this is newer than the version included in Ubuntu 14.04 apt repository.
+You can install ztee from ZMap Github repository at https://github.com/zmap/zmap.